Essential Otley Run Infocopy-link-to-section

 The trail used to end at a pub called The Pig and Whistle in the Merrion Centre.
 This pub no longer exists.

-As more pubs were added the route changes from being a short crawl to an all day event.
+As more pubs were added the route changed from being a short crawl to an all day event.

 Have a question?
 Want something adding?copy-link-to-section